ait-energy/matsim-model-vienna/README.md

 Car traffic counts from ~180 automatic counting stations spread over the whole simulation area from the years 2015/2016 are then used with [Cadyts](https://people.kth.se/~gunnarfl/cadyts.html) which runs for 250 (of the total 750) iterations.
 The `TimeAllocationMutator` is used with a `mutationRange` of 1h for the first 25 iterations only.
 The used count data are:
-  - hourly counts for Vienna (cars + trucks): Straßenverkehrszählung 2015
+- hourly counts for Vienna for 2015 (cars + trucks): [Straßenverkehrszählung Wien 2015](https://www.digital.wienbibliothek.at/urn/urn:nbn:at:AT-WBR-879281)
-  - hourly counts for motorways (only cars): ASFINAG 2016
+- hourly counts for motorways for 2016 (only cars) provided by [ASFINAG](https://www.asfinag.at/verkehr-sicherheit/verkehrszahlung/)

 During calibration SwissRailRaptor was set to `<param name="intermodalAccessEgressModeSelection" value="RandomSelectOneModePerRoutingRequestAndDirection"/>` with foot and bike as intermodal access / egress modes